 You can't pay conscious attention to everything that comes in through your five senses, all of the time.
 It would be a huge overload!
-You would feel frazzled and want to regularly stick your head in a sink of cold water.

-You're only really consciously aware of a tiny part of your surroundings at any one time.
-You're aware of even tinier fraction of your internal environment - all your memories etc. The rest is being processed and stored subconsciously.
+You're only really consciously aware of a tiny part of it at any one time.
+The rest is being processed and stored subconsciously.
 At any one time, something that you are processing subconsciously could become conscious if it grabs your attention.
-If your subconscious thinks its worthy enough.